wooken/tonnage-calc/README.md

 ### OBSOLETE

-This project is now obsolete and has been replaced by the [online version built on dart](http://github.com/wooken/mpt-log).
+This project is now obsolete and has been replaced by the [online version built in javascript](http://github.com/wooken/mpt-log).

 Calculate Tonnage based on Moreira Performance Layout